mydropteam/docker-devbox/README.md

    docker-compose stop
    ```
 4. Enter in your container
-   A container is run on a debian stack.
-You can access by SSH with the next command:
+   Container runs on a debian stack.
+You can access it by SSH with the command:

    ```bash
    docker exec -ti [CONTAINER-NAME] /bin/bash